 Trigger your email

-Next, specify the content and metadata of the email message you want to send through the previously declared transporter object.
-In this example we have only included text content, but you can also make use of a predefined templateId.
-Here you can also see the full example we just went through.
+Specify the content and metadata of the email message to send through the transporter object.
+This example uses text content only, but you can also use a predefined templateId.
+The full example is below.

 1const nodemailer = require("nodemailer");